Top Tips for Traveling with a Cat: Your Complete Pet Travel Guide

 - Be ready to modify your ideal trip on behalf of your cat's wellbeing

-If despite your best efforts to prepare them for the trip, your cat still exhibits indications of worry or dread during the habituation practices, a cat sedative for travel may be necessary.
-As a last resort, cat sedatives may be necessary if your feline friend suffers from mild to severe anxiety about travel.
+If despite your best efforts to prepare them for the trip, your cat still exhibits signs of stress or anxiety during the habituation process, a cat sedative for travel may be necessary.
+But the use of sedatives should only be the last resort, if all the other steps in the process we previously explained are not working.

-My advice is that if you go for a sedative, you try it upfront on your cat to understand how it affects them so that you don't have a major freakout if your cat starts doing things you never saw before because of the medication.
+My advice is that if you decide to use a sedative, always try it on your cat before travelling, to understand how it affects them.
+In this way, you can avoid a lot of stress or panic at the last minute if your cat starts behaving strangely because of the medication.

 Traveling with a Cat Checklist